History of the Jews in Saada

-Sanaa's Jewish community lives in a guarded district under the protection of the central government, after fleeing to the capital from the town of Saada following Houthis threats in 2007.
+Sanaa's Jewish community lived in a guarded district under the protection of the central government, after fleeing to the capital from the town of Saada following Houthis threats in 2007.

 “We warn you to leave the area immediately...
 Ignore this message, and we give you a period of 10 days, and you will regret it,” a Houthi representative warned the Jewish community of Saada at the time.

-They sought refuge in the night with Sheikh Bakhtan – Jews have traditionally been protected by tribal sheikhs.
+They sought refuge in the night with Sheikh Bakhtan – Jews had traditionally been protected by tribal sheikhs.
 It was Sheikh Bakhtan who drove the rabbi's family to the capital, where the community of 70 remains under the president's protection.

 According to a report made by The U.S Department Of State in 2008, Jews in Yemen are the only indigenous non-Muslim religious minority.
 Nearly all of the once-sizable Jewish population has emigrated.
 Fewer than 400 Jews remain in the northern part of the country, primarily in Amran Governorate.
 Since January 2007 the historic Saada Governorate community of 45 Jews has lived in Sana'a, under the protection and care of the Government, after abandoning their homes in the face of threats from al-Houthi rebels.
 The community has abandoned its synagogues in Saada.
 There is at least one functioning synagogue in Amran Governorate.

-In the year 2015, only 70 Jews from Saada remain.
+In the year 2015, only 70 Jews from Saada remained.
 All were driven from their homes in the northern province at gunpoint by Zaidi Houthi rebels and told never to return.

-Currently to 2016 it is estimated that around 40 Jews are left in Yemen.
+As of 2016, it was estimated that around 40 Jews were left in Yemen.